volkanunsal/postgres-rrule/README.md

 All of the types and functions are created in that schema.
 You can parse or query `RRULE` specifications.

-As a sitenote: The current implementation does not support infinitly reapeating events.
+On a sitenote, the current implementation does not support endlessly reapeating events.
 Please make sure that you include the `UNTIL` or `COUNT` rrule to check for multiple occurences.

 ## Example